odoo/documentation/odoo_sh/advanced/submodules.rst

 .. image:: ./media/advanced-submodules-github-sshurl.png
   :align: center

-At the moment, this is not possible to use this method to add private repositories.
+For now it is not possible to add **private** repositories with this method.
 You can nevertheless do so :ref:`with Git <odoosh-advanced-submodules-withgit>`.

 .. _odoosh-advanced-submodules-withgit: